 - Muscle relaxants: Sacroiliitis can cause muscle spasms that may be painful.
 Muscle relaxants can help relieve these.

-- TNF inhibitors: This type of medication can help ease sacroiliitis if it is associated with ankylosing spondylitis.
+- TNF inhibitors: This type of medication can help ease sacroiliitis if it is associated with autoimmune diseases such as ankylosing spondylitis.
 A

 Home remedies and exercise

 As well as prescribed medications, the following home remedies and exercises may help relieve sacroiliitis:

 - Rest: Avoiding the movements that aggravate sacroiliitis can help to reduce inflammation.